 In 1973 at Koinonia Farm, Jordan and Millard and Linda Fuller developed the concept of “partnership housing,” which emphasized people working side by side to build decent, affordable homes.
 From that idea, Habitat for Humanity International was founded in 1976.
 Today, Habitat affiliates work in more than 1,400 communities and 70 countries.

 Twin Cities Habitat was established in 1985 by a Lutheran congregation in South Minneapolis.
-Since then, more than 1,200 families have partnered with us to achieve affordable homeownership.
-Twin Cities Habitat is recognized as an Affiliate of Distinction and is one of the highest-regarded Habitat affiliates worldwide.
+Since then, more than 1,500 families have partnered with us to achieve affordable homeownership.
+Twin Cities Habitat is one of the highest-regarded Habitat affiliates worldwide.

 Habitat for Humanity International (“Habitat”) and its affiliated organizations will not proselytize.
 Nor will Habitat work with entities or individuals who insist on proselytizing as part of their work with Habitat.
 This means that Habitat will not offer assistance on the expressed or implied condition that people must adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.